DrThomasAger/smile/README.md

 * **Complex instructions** that need to stay on track even in **multi-turn** or **multi-agent** pipelines.

 > References: [1](https://arxiv.org/abs/2411.10541) [2](https://mitsloan.mit.edu/ideas-made-to-matter/study-generative-ai-results-depend-user-prompts-much-models) [3](https://doi.org/10.1109/EDM.2023.9912430)  [4](https://doi.org/10.1016/j.ijhcs.2024.102805) [5](https://aclanthology.org/2025.coling-main.100.pdf) [6](https://doi.org/10.1145/3686038.3686060)

+# Measurable and Verifiable Prompt Engineering

+***(: Smile*** works by defining extremely clear and measurable failure cases for when something is **NOT** going to make your org happy.

+We can do this in two ways:

+* **Prompt Based:** Creating rules for writing prompts that the prompts must follow to be a ***(: Smile*** prompt.
+A failure case is when the prompt is not written according to these guidelines.
+For example, you cannot use sad emoticons as brackets like =( in ***(: Smile***.
+* **Response Based:** Creating requirements for the response with required sections, and then recognizing a failure case those sections are not provided.
+For example, you can ask the model to use a name tag representing its role.
+If it doesn't use the name tag, that means the instructions need different text.

+Often, the model **doesn't know if it has agreed to follow the instructions**.
+When we let it know that by providing the name tag, it agrees to abide by our instructions and role, a pattern **emerges** in multi-turn interactions.

+A model that provides a name tag consistently and effectively follows instructions, a model that does not provide a name tag after being provided a ***(: Smile*** prompt has misunderstood the instructions and will not follow them consistently.

+The prompt is ***(: Smile*** if:

+* The model  responds immediately with a name tag that represents its role and agreement to follow the instructions.

+* **IT HAS NO SAD FACES!** The following are not valid: `:(` `=[` `;|` and neither are any variations.

+# Why Does (: Smile Work?

+It is designed to  leverage a model trained on millions of code examples.
+The hypothesis of ***(: Smile*** is that LLMs instinctively recognize  that `(` signals a beginning and `:` indicates relationship, so `(:` naturally communicates the start of a defined section.

 ## Prompt Pattern Example